 Alternatives to DIY Business Travel Research

 The tips above should help to make business travel reservations a bit less onerous and might yield some cost savings too.
-However, if you want to eliminate time spent on travel research and reservations, there are a couple of ways to outsource the effort.
+However, if you want to eliminate the time spent on travel research and reservations, there are a couple of ways to outsource the effort.

 For instance, a business-travel agency or service provider may offer technology to take the effort out of arranging travel.
 Solutions include online portals for employees to make reservations, with built-in enforcement of travel policies.